-Q: What is the Self-Sufficiency Standard?
+Q: How is the Self-Sufficiency Standard Calculated?

 Q: How is the Self-Sufficiency Standard Different from the official Federal Poverty Level (FPL)?

 A: The Federal Poverty Level (FPL) is a five-decades-old calculation based on the cost of food, and assumes that food is one-third of a family’s budget.
 The Standard is based on the costs of all basic needs of a working family—not just food, but also housing, child care, health care, transportation, miscellaneous costs, plus taxes and tax credits.
 Unlike the FPL’s one-size-fits-all model, these costs vary, not just by the size of the family and number of children, as with the FPL, but also by the age of the children, as some costs, particularly child care, differ dramatically by age.
 Finally, while the FPL is the same no matter where one lives the Standard varies for each county or area in a state.

 A: In general, for each category, data comes from scholarly or credible sources, such as the U.S. Census Bureau; are updated annually; and are age- and geographically-specific, as appropriate.
 Whenever available, the Standard uses government-calculated numbers of what is minimally adequate, such as the USDA food budgets based on nutrition requirements, or HUD’s Fair Market Rents for housing assistance.

 Q: How is the Self-Sufficiency Standard being used?